Ground and excited-state energies with analytic errors and short time evolution on a quantum computer

 Corollary \ref{cor:meas_estimate} and Theorem \ref{thm:subspace_master} together yield the following sharp accuracy guarantee for PFD:

-\begin{theorem} Let $[A_M^m, B_M^m]$ be the GEP that is obtained from PFD through Algorithm \ref{alg:eps_dim_red} with a guess dimension $M$ and a detected dimension $m$.
-Assume that the detected dimension $m$ coincides with the number of frequencies in $B_f$ and that the GEP is well-conditioned in the sense
+\begin{theorem} Let $[A_M^m, B_M^m]$ be the GEP that is obtained from PFD through Algorithm \ref{alg:eps_dim_red} with a trial dimension $M$ and a detected dimension $m$.
+Assume that the detected dimension $m$ coincides with number of frequencies in $B_{f}$, that the GEP is well-conditioned in the sense